tkpgamification/hackathon/README.md

 The default type is __car6-trb1__.

+Opponents:

+To define how many opponents to have with you on the track, set value from 0-9 in the __OPPONENTS__ file.

 ### Building the client

 The easiest way to build the client is to use Visual Studio 2019 Community edition but you can use any preferred IDE to build the software.\